Frederick Dent Grant

 Frederick Dent Grant (May 30, 1850 – April 12, 1912) was a soldier and United States minister to Austria-Hungary.
 Grant was the first son of General and President of the United States Ulysses S. Grant and Julia Grant.
-He was named after his uncle, Frederick Dent.
+He was named after his maternal uncle, Frederick Tracy Dent.

 Early life

 His father was in the United States Army when Frederick was born in St. Louis, Missouri.
 The family moved as the senior Grant was assigned to posts in Michigan and New York.
 Frederick spent his early childhood at his paternal grandparents' house while his father was stationed on the West Coast.
 After his father's resignation from the army, the family lived in St. Louis and in Galena, Illinois.